ember-learn/guides-source/guides/v3.13.0/templates/input-helpers.md

 * `key-up`

-More [events types](https://api.emberjs.com/ember/3.11/classes/Component#event-names) are also supported but these events need to be written in camelCase format, such `mouseEnter`.
+More [event types](https://api.emberjs.com/ember/3.13/classes/Component#event-handler-methods) are also supported but these events need to be written in camelCase format, such `mouseEnter`.
 Note, there are events of the same type in both the list above and linked.
 Event names listed above must be dasherized.
 Additional work is performed on these events.

 ## Checkboxes